Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Before You Begin

 Before you learn how to put a harness on your cat, choose the perfect harness style to fit your particular needs.
-No matter which type of harness you choose, you will need to let your cat get acquainted with it and slowly get used to the feeling.
-Some harnesses are more suitable for younger cats and those that are only starting to learn this new habit.
+No matter which type of harness you choose, you must let your cat get acquainted with it and slowly get used to the feeling.
+Some harnesses are more suitable for younger cats and those only starting to learn the use of this new device.
 Depending on the size of your cat and your taste, there are several styles of harnesses to choose from.

 • H-style Harness: An H-style harness creates a letter H when laid flat on the floor.
 They provide very light and comfortable support, which is why most cats can handle them.
 These harnesses are a perfect choice for kittens that still need some getting used to harnesses.
 They cover a minimal surface area, being much less uncomfortable for cats, allowing them to get used to the feeling gradually.